 All international students studying at SJTU are required to buy insurance.
 When registering for each academic term, students should present valid insurance documents, otherwise they must buy the insurance suggested by the university.
+Log in to the website for insurance purchases (www.lxbx.net).
+The annual cost is 800 RMB.
+Scholarship students are not required to purchase insurance at their own expense.
+When you are sick or have an accident, please call 400-810-5119 for the first time.
 Further detailed policies and regulations are supplied in the insurance contract.